gofynd/fdk-client-python/documentation/application/PAYMENT.md

 | body | [AddBeneficiaryDetailsOTPRequest](#AddBeneficiaryDetailsOTPRequest) | yes | Request body |

-Adds a bank account for refunds using OTP verification.
+Use this API to save bank details for returned/cancelled order to refund amount in his account.

 *Returned Response:*